litsol/virtualleaf/doc/installation.rst

 The Virtual Leaf is written with the QT Cross platform application and UI framework, and can run on Linux, Apple Macintosh and Windows machines.
-To compile the Virtual Leaf you will need to install the QT software development kit which you can download from the `QT download site <http://qt.nokia.com/downloads/downloads#lgpl/>`_.
+To compile the Virtual Leaf you will need to install the QT software development kit (SDK) which you can download from the `QT download site <http://qt.nokia.com/downloads/downloads#lgpl/>`_.
 Whether installed globally by a system administrator our locally in your own user space, make sure the QT bin directory containing qmake is in your